panel-attack/panel-attack/readme_themes.md

 You may use .png or .jpg/.jpeg for these.
 .gif files are not supported by the framework Panel Attack uses so please refrain from asking devs to support that.
-All file names are case sensitive for both the name and the extension!
+All file names are case sensitive and the extension *always* has to be lowercase!
-While a capitalized file may load on Windows, it will not on other operating systems!
+While an incorrectly cased file may load on Windows, it will not on other operating systems!

 ### Backgrounds